-We also enjoyed taking a tour of the governor's home whee we learned about how he and his family lived during this period, and loved walking through the gardens and maze behind the home.
+We also enjoyed taking a tour of the governor's home where we learned about how he and his family lived during this period, and loved walking through the gardens and maze behind the home after the tour.

 #2.
 See (or even participate!) in a court case

-Several times a day you can see what it was like to sit in a courtroom in colonial America, and learn the kinds of things that the local justices presided over.
+Several times a day you can see what it was like to sit in a courtroom in colonial America, and learn the kinds of cases that the local justices presided over.
 The best part- is that adults are invited to participate- either as a petitioner of the court or to sit in and decide on the rulings!
-The presentation runs about 25 minutes- and even my 10 year olds found it to be interesting!
+The presentation runs about 25 minutes- and even my 10-year-olds found it to be interesting!